For individuals & families: As a parent

 For more information and how to apply

-For more information about paid parental leave, to find out if you're eligible and how to apply, visit the Ministry of Business, Innovation and Employment's website or call the former Department of Labour, now the Ministry of Business, Innovation and Employment on 0800 20 90 20.
+For more information about paid parental leave, to find out if you're eligible and how to apply, visit the Ministry of Business, Innovation and Employment's website (formerly the Department of Labour) or call them on 0800 20 90 20.